Randoragon/dwm/README.md

 The majority of added code comes from applying various patches from the [suckless website](https://dwm.suckless.org), but there are also many small changes and tweaks I've done manually, so this build is quite unique to my taste.

+Also check out [my dwmblocks build](https://github.com/randoragon/dwmblocks) for examples on how to utilize some bar patches' features.

 ## Main features

 - Running custom scripts at startup